 Regarding customer retention, these elements all play a pivotal role.
 As you’ll learn below, avoiding churn takes time, dedication, and a well-executed strategy.
 Before getting into customer retention, let’s look at what Salesforce is and some of its products.

 Salesforce is a software-as-a-service (SaaS) product, which means you choose a subscription, sign up, log in, and use the online suite of tools to your heart’s content.
 Unlike traditional software, no purchase, download, or installation is required.
 This also means that your entire organization can access it anytime, anywhere.

 As an industry leader, Salesforce was one of the first to launch a cloud-based CRM system.
 Today, its vast range of SaaS CRM solutions dominates the market.
 Besides relationship management, Salesforce offers a variety of tools for custom app development too.
 It caters to small enterprises and large corporations alike.

-With Salesforce, businesses are better equipped to understand their customers’ needs, manage their expectations, execute marketing campaigns, identify potential prospects, oversee performance, and much more.
+With Salesforce, businesses are better equipped to understand their customers’ needs, manage their expectations, execute marketing campaigns, identify potential prospects, oversee performance, and more.
 Some of Salesforce’s primary products include:

-- Customisable solutions
+- Customizable solutions

 - Quality apps builder

 - Customer experience tracking and management